,

 At Hylands we have had a variety of training in a number of specific areas such as: Speech, Language and Communication (SCLN), Makaton, ICT and Computing, Positive Handling, Specific Learning Difficulties, Attention Deficit/Hyperactive Disorder (ADHD), Specific Learning Difficulties, Well-being, Social-emotional and mental health (SEMH) and Autism (ASD).

 We are able to access a number of outside agencies for support including: Educational Psychology, Behaviour Support Service, Speech and Language Therapy, School Nurse, Occupational Therapy, Physiotherapy, Social Care, Havering Learning Support Service and Havering EMA & EAL Team.
-The SENDCO is responsible for communicating with outside agencies and parents will be advised when it is thought necessary for them to be involved.
+The Inclusion lead is responsible for communicating with outside agencies and parents will be advised when it is thought necessary for them to be involved.

 • HOW WILL PUPILS WITH SEND BE ENABLED TO ENGAGE IN ACTIVITIES OUTSIDE THE CLASSROOM INCLUDING SCHOOL TRIPS?

 At Hylands we are able to provide a wide variety of extra-curricular activities which are available to all pupils, regardless of their age, ability and /or need.
 All children are encouraged to take part in all trips and reasonable adjustments will be made to facilitate this.
-This may mean having - where possible -extra or specially trained staff in attendance.
-We are also able to provide extra support during break and lunch times.

 • WHAT IS THE LOCAL OFFER AND WHERE CAN I FIND IT?